Frequently Asked Questions

 If the vehicle is coming from overseas without a stateside

 issued title, you must get a Nebraska title issued first.
 If the vehicle has a stateside title you do not need to get it retitled in Nebraska unless required by your lender.
 If the vehicle was registered overseas and all foreign fees and taxes were paid at the time of registration you may not have to pay sales tax here, if appropriate documentation is provided.
+Please refer to this link to review the documents you must provide: imported vehicles from outside the U.S.

 NEW YORK RESIDENTS: (military personnel) If you purchase and register a vehicle in Nebraska and then return to New York with that vehicle they will charge you sales tax in addition to what you paid here.
 This applies if you are stationed there or returning to New York after military service.
 Therefore check with New York DMV prior to registering your purchased vehicle.